 Not all fetuses are equally vulnerable to the adverse effects of prenatal alcohol exposure.
 Risk is not just dependent on timing and level of exposure.
 Fetal genetics plays an important role.
 As demonstrated in this study, despite virtually identical prenatal alcohol exposures, two fetuses can experience vastly different FASD outcomes.

 Therefore the Study concluded:

 Despite virtually identical PAE, fetuses can experience vastly different FASD outcomes.
-Thus, to protect all fetuses, especially the most genetically vulnerable, the only safe amount to drink is none at all.
+Thus, to protect all fetuses, especially the most genetically vulnerable, the only safe amount (of alcohol) to drink is none at all.

 95 more Days to go!